adrianmarino/thesis-paper/README.md

 ## Metrics

-Para comparar los modelos basados en filtros colaborativos se utilizan las métricas **Mean Average Precision at k (mAP@k)** y **Normalized Discounted Cumulative Gain At K (NDCG@k)**.
-Ratings entre 4 y 5 puntos pertenecen a la clase positiva y restro en la clase negativa.
+To compare collaborative filtering models, the metrics **Mean Average Precision at k (mAP@k)** y **Normalized Discounted Cumulative Gain At K (NDCG@k)** are used.
+Ratings between 4 and 5 points belong to the positive class, and the rest belong to the negative class.

-Otras métricas utilizadas:
+Other metrics used:
 * FBetaScore@K
 * Precision@K
 * Recall@K